adamdebrouwere/adamdebrouwere/README.md

 The latter, after an enlightening three months, is the case.

-I like to think I would have gotten here eventurally, but I think the reality is that I needed a little direction.
+I like to think I would have gotten here on my own, but realistically, a little direction is what I needed.

 Now, I can create full-stack web applications using JS, React, Node, SQL, and restAPI's.